 Specifications reached: Thanks to the changes made to improve the coating characteristics, the HIE-ISOLDE specifications were reached for the first time with the high-beta cavity design early 2013.
 The specifications were then exceeded for the high-beta cavity design.

-Procedures: The full coating step strategy of high-beta cavities has been established.Fully detailed procedures for the coating process have been written and are currently under approval.
+Procedures: The full coating step strategy of high-beta cavities has been established.
+Fully detailed procedures for the coating process have been written and constitute the deliverable "D06: Report on the SC cavity baseline mounting and sputtering".